matteo-rizzo/xai-for-mri/README.md

 # Assessing the Value of XAI for MRI

+Companion repository for the paper *"Assessing the Value of Explainable Artificial Intelligence for Magnetic Resonance Imaging"* submitted to XAI2025.

 ## Overview

+Recent Artificial Intelligence (AI) advancements have improved diagnostic accuracy in medical fields such as cancer detection and cardiovascular disease diagnosis.
+However, the lack of transparency in AI decision-making limits its adoption in clinical practice, where physicians require clear, interpretable explanations. eXplainable Artificial Intelligence (XAI) seeks to address this challenge by making AI predictions more understandable while ensuring compliance with ethical and legal frameworks such as GDPR and the AI Act.

+This repository implements multiple explainability techniques for a diagnostic support model focused on Distal Myopathies, a rare neuromuscular disorder characterized by subtle early-stage tissue alterations.
+Our approach extends beyond classification by generating detailed explanations for model predictions.
+Specifically, we introduce **novel techniques**, including a **hierarchical occlusion method** and an **ensemble framework** that combines individual explanations into refined, interpretable visualizations.
+Expert radiologists provide feedback on these methods, assessing their effectiveness in improving trust and usability in clinical settings.

-This repository contains code for training, evaluating, and explaining an MRI image classification model using ResNet.
-The model is trained to classify MRI images as either "healthy" or "affected" using a variety of machine learning and explainability techniques, including GradCAM, SHAP, and occlusion-based methods.
+This repository provides the code for training, evaluating, and explaining an MRI image classification model using ResNet.
+The model classifies MRI images as "healthy" or "affected" while incorporating multiple machine learning and explainability techniques, such as GradCAM, SHAP, and occlusion-based methods.

 ## Features